-Sign up for my monthly newsletter and get my ebook The Intense Child free!
+Sign up for my newsletter & get my free email course Decoding Intensity!

 True or False?
 One of the most difficult aspects of supporting a twice-exceptional child is their inconsistent performance when it comes to all sorts of tasks — everything from math to unloading the dishwasher.
 A parent recently stated this to me, and I’ve...read more

 This month, my friend and colleague, Megan Maxwell-Smith has written a brilliant guest post that I think will resonate with many of you.
 Megan, an online writing coach, shares four activities to engage reluctant students to write.
 Check out Part 1 of this two-part...read more